kevinbarabash/beignet/design/mvp/README.md

 ### Productivity

-- performance
+- Performance - the language is implemented in Rust.
-- language constructs like pattern matching, more expressions,
+- Language constructs like pattern matching and more expressions make the language more flexible and easier to use.
-- Hindley-Milner style type inference reduces the need to explicitly provide types in many situations
+- Hindley-Milner style type inference reduces the need to explicitly specify types in many situations.

 ### Safety

-- readonly by default with opt-in mutability
+- Readonly by default with opt-in mutability
-- tracking whether a function can through an exception
+- Index access returns optional types.
+- Function signatures include information about what exceptions the function throws.
-- proper handling of variance
+- Proper handling of variance.

 ### Interoperability